 - Current branch: I’m working on a fix

-- Created by you: My fix has some checks pending and I didn’t get any reviews yet.
-I also have another opened PR that passes the checks, but I haven’t received any reviews as well.
+- Created by you: My fix has some checks pending, and I didn’t get any reviews yet.
+I also have another opened PR that passes the checks, but I haven’t received any reviews.

 - Requesting a code review from you: A PR on documentation has passed the checks and I need to give my review.